mirjrk/DK/JohnDeere-Rest/README.md

-﻿# Friend Recap Rest #

-Friend Recap REST is a back end application providing REST API for iOS client application.
-Friend Recap REST is part of the Friend Recap project - social networking app allowing people to automatically see all their social media activities in one place (Facebook, Instagram, Twitter…).
+# JohnDeere-Rest #

+JohnDeere-Rest is a back end application providing REST API in [John Deere RTI system](JD.md).
+It is used by Android farmer and service applications and by web admin front end.

-It is in the RC phase.
+It is developed for the needs of the JD Serbia distributor.

+System is released in 2016.

 ### Core Technical Concepts ###

 * Spring framework is used for creating REST API.
 * Spring security is used for authentication and authorization.
-* Spring Data JPA is used as data access layer.
+* Hibernate is used for object relational mapping.
-* APNS Service is used for push notifications.
+* GCM integration is used for sending push notifications.
-* ffmpeg library is used for making video thumbnail.

 Application is written in Java programming language.